 Never remove or attempt to adjust safety valve.
 Keep safety valve free from paint and other accumulations.

-Never attempt to repair or modify a tank!
+A DANGER a tank!
 Welding, drilling or any other modification will weaken the tank resulting in damage from rupture or explosion.
 Always replace worn or damaged tanks.